puorc/awesome-vhdl/README.md

 - code completion.
 - brace matching.
 - line and block commenting.
-- other features and better syntax analysis will be added soon.
+- syntax analysis and highlighting (GHDL integration)

 ## Change log
+GHDL integrated for inline linting.
+Please install GHDL in your system path to make use of the function.

 Please visit the repository for more information.

 ## License